Top 20 Dog Food Brands

 Profine Logo

 Profine is a brand of the Czech family company Vafo Praha.
-Its products are positioned as super-premium food with a balanced composition.
-It is said to boost immunity thanks to its content of medicinal herbs such as sage, basil, and fennel.
-In combination with seaweed, they improve the digestive system.
+Its products are positioned as super-premium-class food with a balanced composition.
+It is said to boost immunity thanks to the content of medicinal herbs such as sage, basil, and fennel.
+Combined with seaweed, they improve the digestive system.

-Salmon oil and shrimp keep hair in good condition because they are the main sources of omega-3 and omega-6.
-They also improve skin health.
-Fish, lamb, and chicken are major sources of animal protein.
-The nutritional ingredients maintain energy throughout the day and provide animals with all the necessary minerals and vitamins.
+Salmon oil and shrimp keep hair in good condition as they are the main sources of omega-3 and omega-6.
+They also improve the condition of the skin.
+Fish, lamb, and chicken are the main sources of animal protein.
+The nutritional ingredients maintain energy throughout the day and provide the animals with all the necessary minerals and vitamins.

 Profine